Specifications of MS Pyotr Velikiy

 Review of MS Pyotr Velikiy

-MS Pyotr Velikiy cruise ship ("теплоход Пётр Великий" круизный корабль) is a new-design Russian passenger ship owned by the private Russian shipping company Mosturflot ("Мостурфлот") and operated under charter by Russia's largest cruise company VODOHOD ("Водоход").
-The 6-deck newbuilds (the sisterships Pyotr Velikiy and Mustai Karim/Мyстай Карим) were both designed and constructed in Russia.
+MS Pyotr Velikiy cruise ship ("теплоход Пётр Великий" круизный корабль) is a Russian passenger ship owned by the private Russian shipping company Mosturflot ("Мостурфлот") and operated under charter by Russia's largest cruise company VODOHOD ("Водоход").
+The 6-deck newbuilds (sisterships Pyotr Velikiy and Mustai Karim/Мyстай Карим) were both designed and constructed in Russia.
 Vessel's scheduled launch is in May 2020.
-This modern Russian riverboat (Project PV300LMPP-110, sea-and-river vessel) is currently under construction at the shipyard Krasnoye Sormovo (Nizhny Novgorod Russia).
+This new-design Russian riverboat (Project PV300LMPP-110, sea-and-river vessel) is currently under construction at Lotos Shipyard in Narimanov (Astrakhan Russia).

 The cruise vessel is named after Pyotr Velikiy (Peter the Great, or Peter I / 1672-1725).
 He was the ruler of the Russian Empire in the period 1682-1725.
 After winning the Great Northern War with Sweden (1700-1721) and several battles with the Ottoman Empire, he greatly expanded Russia to the north, west and south and gained access to the waterways of Baltic Sea, Black Sea and Caspian Sea.
 Peter I founded St Petersburg, which served as Russia's capital city in the period 1703-1917.

 VODOHOD's cruise ship "Project PV300LMPP-110"

 At the end of 2016, VODOHOD (Russia's largest passenger shipping company) signed a contract with the Russian shipbuilder USC (United Shipbuilding Corporation) for construction of one PV300 unit.
 The shipbuilding contractor was the USC's subsidiary PJSC "Krasnoe Sormovo".
 The newbuild was planned to be ready for 2020's Volga River navigation season.
 The cost of the contract was ~RUB 3,2 billion (USD 57 million).

 VODOHOD's new cruise ship project partly resembles the PV300 project, which was modified to meet company's updated standards for commercial shipping efficiency.
 The full name of this ship design is PV300LMPP-110.
 The cruiser Pyotr Velikiy was planned for navigation on Volga River (between homeports Moscow and Saint Petersburg during summer, for up to 5-6 months) and for sea cruises (during winter) in Caspian Sea, Azov Sea and Black Sea.